Share this Post

 When you’re getting into a new industry or starting a new venture, it’s easy to get caught up in all the new terminology.
 In the world of creating online courses, we certainly have some terms which may not be used elsewhere.
 Ones which perhaps have different meanings when used in online learning.

-Let’s examine two of the most common terms we use throughout our marketing and teaching: course content and course materials.
-We’ll examine how they differ, why we use them, and how you can be confident in their meaning when you use them yourself.
+Let’s examine two of the most common terms I use throughout my marketing and teaching: course content and course materials.
+I’ll examine how they differ, why I use them, and how you can be confident in their meaning when you use them yourself.

 What is content?